lucianpls/mod_retile/README.md

 # mod_reproject [AHTSE](https://github.com/lucianpls/AHTSE)

-An apache module that converts an AHTSE tile service from one projection or tiling grid to another
+An apache module that converts an AHTSE tile service from one projection or tiling grid to another.
+In addition to tile grid conversions within the same projection can convert between GCS (lat-lon), Web Mercator and WGS84 Mercator.

 # Building

-Requires apache httpd, libapr-1, libjpeg, libpng and zlib to be available for linking and at runtime.
+Requires libahtse, apache httpd, libapr to be available for linking and at runtime.
-In linux this means the runtime and the development packages have to be installed.
-In Windows, the header files are expected to be in the zlib, png and jpeg subfolders in the same directory as the project files, and the httpd and apr in \Apache24\include.
-The libraries for all the above packages should be available in \Apache24\lib and \Apache24\bin
+In Windows, headers shoudl be in \HTTPD\include.
+The libraries for all the above packages should be available in \HTTPD\lib and \HTTPD\bin

 # Usage